whitebread-cloud/terraform-aws-s3-swagger-ui/README.md

   - ACL associated with swagger ui.
 See https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html for more details
     - E.g. public-read
 - interpreter
   - Only required if using windows.
-Recommend using git bash
+Recommend using git bash.
+No longer necessary if using WSL 2
   - List of interpreter arguments.
 See https://www.terraform.io/docs/provisioners/local-exec.html for more details
     - E.g. ["C:/Program Files/Git/bin/bash.exe", "-c"]
 - profile